roachfire/roachlab/htpc/README.md

 - Go to `Connect` and click the `+` button.
 - Click `Plex Media Server`and configure it as needed for your setup.
 Click `Authenticate with Plex.tv` and login with your Plex account.
 That's it!
 Sonarr is ready to go.

-### Radarr
+### Radarr and Lidarr
-To configure Radarr, simply follow all of the steps above as the applications are virtually the same.
-It can be found at "dockerhostIPaddress:7878".
+To configure Radarr and Lidarr, simply follow all of the steps above as the applications are virtually the same.
+They can be found at "dockerhostIPaddress:7878" and "dockerhostIPaddress:8686", respectively.
+Remember that Radarr should store movie folders in the /movies/ directory and Lidarr should store music folders in the /music/ directory.

 ### About Bazarr and nzbget
 I personally don't use these services, so I'll refer you back to the sebgl project linked in the first section for a setup guide.
 # Finishing up